On This Page

 She spent excessive time making deliveries and would forget to return to the warehouse between daily runs.
 The employer provided a personal organizer watch that could be programmed to beep and display a written message many times throughout the day.
 This auditory and written prompt helped the employee move quicker from task to task, and helped remind her to return to the warehouse to gather her next load.

-JAN Publications & Articles regarding Technology Topics
+JAN Publications & Articles regarding Assistive Technology (AT)

 Consultants' Corner Articles